Tohami Khaled: International Criminal Court charges

 Tohami Khaled was indicted on 13 April 2013 on four counts of crimes against humanity and three counts of war crimes with regard to the situation in Libya.
 The arrest warrant against him was unsealed on 24 April 2017, as the Interpol put him on a red notice.
 From February 2011 through August 2011, members of the ISA arrested persons who were perceived by the Libyan government to be opposed to the rule of the Gaddafi.
 Persons arrested by the ISA "were subjected to various forms of mistreatment, including severe beatings, electrocution, acts of sexual violence and rape, solitary confinement, deprivation of food and water, inhumane conditions of detention, mock executions, threats of killing and rape".
 The ISA conducted these activities throughout Libya, including in the cities of Benghazi, Misrata, Sirte, Tajura, Tawergha, Tripoli, and Zawiya.
 Khaled is accused of being responsible for crimes against humanity and war crimes both as a participant and as the commander of the ISA.
 Specifically, the prosecutor alleges that Khaled is responsible for the crimes against humanity of imprisonment, torture, other inhumane acts, and persecution and the war crimes of torture, cruel treatment, and outrages upon personal dignity.

 As of January 2021, Khaled was wanted by the ICC, together with Saif al-Islam Gaddafi and Libyan National Army commander Mahmoud al-Werfalli.
+On 7 September 2022, the ICC terminated proceedings against Khaled, who was confirmed by the ICC to have died.

 Death

 Libyan channels and news sites reported the death of Al-Tuhamy Khaled in Cairo on 12 February 2021, from complications related to COVID-19.
+His death would later be confirmed by the International Criminal Court in September 2022.